Want to promote your business to the people who are actively searching for your solutions? Enter Google Search Ads.

 Speaking of display URL… it’s a best practice to have all words capitalized, so instead labradors/food it should be Labradors/Food.

-c) stand out among similar ads – indicating a competitive advantage, i.e. something that will encourage people to click.
-Your dog food is organic, grain-free and you also get free shipping?
+- Stand out among similar ads – indicating a competitive advantage, i.e. something that will encourage people to click.
+Your dog food is organic, and grain-free, and you also get free shipping?
 Great, write about it!

 It’s a good idea to read Google’s short advertising rules before creating your ad.

-You have been trusted by over 100 customers, and sold 2300 e-books that you deliver to your customers’ mailbox in 10 seconds?
-Write about it in the ad – ads with numbers often get more clicks (not to mention that you offer a 20% discount when buying 2 ebooks … right?;)).
+- Use numbers – You have been trusted by over 100 customers and sold 2300 ebooks that you deliver to your customers’ mailbox in 10 seconds?
+Write about it in the ad!
+Ads with numbers often get more clicks (not to mention that you offer a 20% discount when buying 2 ebooks … right?;)).
 Test it!

 The next step is to define the locations and languages of the customers you want to show your ads to:

 Step 7.
 Choosing your keywords

 Now we move on to the keywords.
 Depending on your goal, make them either specific (e.g., instead of dog food, display words related to Labrador food) or general (if your goal is to increase the reach and simply traffic on our website.)

 In our example it might look like this: